ml4ai/automates/documentation/reports/m1_architecture_report/introduction.md

    variables in equations.
-3. The *Equation Reading* pipeline extracts equations from PDFs, first identifying the LaTeX source code that could produce the equation image, and then mapping the latex representation to a symbolic math representation.
+3. The *Equation Reading* pipeline extracts equations from PDFs, first identifying the LaTeX source code that could produce the equation image, and then mapping the LaTeX representation to a symbolic math representation.
 Equation Reading interacts with the Program Analysis pipeline by passing along the symbolic mathematical representation to perform the same analysis that extracts the source code Function